 Pollagh, Rosscahill, Galway

-Bridget’s Garden is best described as a magical ‘sanctuary in the West of Ireland’.
-A visit to the gardens will transport you back to mythical Celtic times.
+Brigit’s Garden & Café is best described as an 11 acre magical ‘sanctuary in the West of Ireland’.
+A visit to the garden will take you on magical journey into the heart of Celtic heritage and mythology.
 There are four Celtic gardens to see:

 - Samhain Winter Garden